 Biscuit-Topped Chicken Pot Pie only takes 10 minutes to put together and uses ingredients you probably already have on hand.
 The filling is extra decadent because it's made with Cream of Potato Soup, which becomes a rich and creamy sauce as it bakes.
-Fluffy, golden-brown bisuits on top make this a perfect comfort food dish.
-You can also subtitute other frozen vegetables to use up some lingering veggies from your freezer- making Biscuit-Topped Chicken Pot Pie a go-to when you need a quick dinner idea.
+Fluffy, golden-brown biscuits on top make this a perfect comfort food dish.
+You can also substitute other frozen vegetables to use up some lingering veggies from your freezer- making Biscuit-Topped Chicken Pot Pie a go-to when you need a quick dinner idea.

 cost per recipe: $8.37

 Heat the oven to 400°F. While the oven is heating, stir the soup, milk, thyme, vegetables and chicken in a 13x9x2-inch baking dish.
 Season with salt and pepper.